blimmer/cdk-datadog-integration/docs/classes/datadogintegrationstack.md

 reports them as missing, and let the CLI resolve them by calling EC2 `DescribeAvailabilityZones` on the target environment.

+To specify a different strategy for selecting availability zones override this method.

 **Returns:** *string[]*

 ___